Larry Rosebaugh: Death

 Rosebaugh was murdered on 18 May 2009 by masked gunmen in northern Guatemala.
 A news report at the time offered the details:

 According to official sources, an American Catholic priest has died and another from the Congo has been left severely injured following an attack in the Laguna Lachua National Park (Alta Verapaz), a rural community in northern Guatemala.
 The event occurred on Monday night, on a rural highway that links the towns of Chisec with Ixcan, at about 500 kilometers to the north of the capital city.
 Two masked-men with rifles stopped the car, which contained five priests – all members of the Oblates of Mary Immaculate – who were on their way to a town named Laguna Lachua, where they were to have a retreat.
 After robbing them of all their belongings, the armed men shot the priests, leaving American priest Fr.
 Lorenzo Rosebaugh, age 74, dead on the spot and severely wounding Fr.
-Jean Claude Nowama, age 47, of the Democratic Republic of Congo.
+Jean-Claude Ngoma, age 47, of the Democratic Republic of Congo.

 In 2012 Rosebaugh's religious order reported on the outcome of the investigation, arrest and trial of the three, not two, attackers:

 Three years after the death of Fr.
 Lorenzo, absolutely nothing is known about the motive and the identity of the killers.
 On October 28, 2009, the police captured Pedro Choc, Miguel Xo Botzoc and Alfredo Xo.
 However, after almost six months of trial, the court of Cobán found them innocent and they were set free for lack of hard evidence, despite the fact that the bullet found on the dead body of Fr.
 Lorenzo, according to ballistics experts, matched one of the guns, a 22 caliber automatic Magnum, owned by Don Pedro Choc.

 Some who understood the nature of Rosebaugh's work and its location suspected that his death may have involved more than highway robbery.

 The robbery was not unusual for Oblates working in Guatemala, especially in the north, where the order's priests previously have been stopped by thieves.
 Nevertheless, by the end of the week, some of Rosebaugh's friends began questioning whether there were political motives behind his murder.